QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 Punctuator :: one of ! $ & ( ) ... : = @ [ ] { | }

-GraphQL documents include punctuation in order to describe structure.
-GraphQL is a data description language and not a programming language, therefore GraphQL lacks the punctuation often used to describe mathematical expressions.
+Graphs include punctuation in order to describe structure.
+Graph is a data description language and not a programming language, therefore Graph lacks the punctuation often used to describe mathematical expressions.

 ### Names